Azure/data-api-builder/docs/configuration-file.md

 Data API Builder will take the value of the claim named `UserId` and it will compare it with the value of the field `OwnerId` existing in the entity where the policy has been defined.
 Only those elements for which the expression will result to be true, will be allowed to be accessed.

-*PLEASE NOTE* that at the moment support for policies is very limited.
-Only the equality operator `eq` is supported and comparison can be done only with values of the same type.
+*PLEASE NOTE* that at the moment support for policies is limited to:
+- Binary operators [BinaryOperatorKind - Microsoft Learn](https://learn.microsoft.com/en-us/dotnet/api/microsoft.odata.uriparser.binaryoperatorkind?view=odata-core-7.0) such as `and`, `or`, `eq`, `gt`, `lt`, and more.
+- Unary operators [UnaryOperatorKind - Microsoft Learn](https://learn.microsoft.com/en-us/dotnet/api/microsoft.odata.uriparser.unaryoperatorkind?view=odata-core-7.0) such as the negate (`-`) and `not` operators.